learn-internet-of-things/learn-internet-of-things.github.io/page/software/06-power-modes.md

 MQTT_publish(topic, payload, strlen(payload), 0, 0);
 ```

-Without any low-power modes about 6 hours runtime with the battery.
+Without any low-power modes about 7 hours runtime with a 700 mAh battery.

 References